cedrickevers/Node.JS--project-01/README.md

+###Holidates

-type node . countryname to list the holidates for the chosen country
+type " node . countryname " to list the holidates for the chosen country

+API used : nager.date  => https://date.nager.at/Api